dotnet/csharplang/spec/types.md

 > - Most simple types permit values to be created by writing *literals* (§7.4.5).
 >
 > ```csharp
-> 123 is a literal of type `int` and 'a' is a literal of type char.
+> 123 is a literal of type 'int' and 'a' is a literal of type char.
 > ```
 >
 > `C#` makes no provision for literals of `struct` types in general.